Calls mount for Gaza-Israel cease-fire, greater US efforts - WTMJ

 Israeli airstrikes on Gaza City flattened three buildings and killed at least 42 people Sunday, medics said, bringing the toll since Hamas and Israel opened their air and artillery battles to at least 188 killed in Gaza and eight in Israel.
 Some 55 children in Gaza and a 5-year-old boy in Israel were among the dead.

-Israeli Prime Minister Benjamin Netanyahu told Israelis in a televised address Sunday that Israel “wants to levy a heavy price” on Gaza’s militant Hamas rulers.
+Israeli Prime Minister Benjamin Netanyahu told Israelis in a televised address Sunday that Israel “wants to levy a heavy price” on Hamas.
 That will “take time,” Netanyahu said, signaling the war would rage on for now.

 Representatives of Muslim nations met to demand Israel halt attacks that are killing Palestinian civilians in the crowded Gaza strip.
 Saudi Foreign Minister Faisal bin Farhan called on “the international community to take urgent action to immediately stop military operations.”